simondbrooke/terraform-training-jamfpro/training_materials/terraform/module_08_hcl_style_guide.md

 ## 🔗 **Next Steps**

-Ready to continue your Terraform journey?
+Ready to continue your Terraform journey with Jamf Pro?
 Proceed to the next module:

 **➡️ [Module 9: Meta Arguments](./module_09_meta_arguments.md)**

-Master meta-arguments like count, for_each, and lifecycle rules.
+Understand Terraform expressions, functions, and dynamic configurations for advanced Jamf Pro management.

 ---